+The original Buffy the Vampire Slayer film was closer in tone to the television series.
+But Joss Whedon was just a scriptwriter then, and after the script was sold, the film was changed so much that even the creator said "They Changed It, Now It Sucks".
 There's been talk for a few years now of a remake of the film, but Whedon wouldn't be involved much and no TV series characters would appear.
 This is because of a legal mish-mash made by the selling of the film script-the film is owned by the people who originally bought the script, but the series is still owned by Whedon and 20th Century Fox.
 Neither the actors or the fanbase were happy at all about it.
 Fortunately, it appears to have been shelved for now.

 Highlander: The Source went trough many script rewrites and a director change during its production.
 In its earliest stage, director of the original film Russell Mulcahy was supposed to do the film, and it was to be a Prequel.

 The original version of Mystery Science Theater 3000: The Movie would have been an origin movie showing how Joel Robinson got captured and tossed up on the Satellite of Love, but fights with an executive working with the movie led creator Joel Hodgson to leave MST3K halfway through season 5.